-While some people have preconceived notions about what a feminist is “supposed” to look or act like, she is unbelievably modest, finding it awkward to talk about her accomplishments.
+While some people have preconceived notions about what a feminist is “supposed” to look or act like, she is unbelievably modest.
+She was awkward as she talked about her accomplishments.

 No synopsis can do this woman justice.
+This was one of documentaries about women’s struggles that I just couldn’t put on pause.
 I was familiar with Dr. Goodall’s work, ongoing research about the chimpanzees of Gombe Stream National Park in Tanzania, but this was an eye opening and soul restoring documentary.
 She has nothing, but peace and love in her heart for not just chimpanzees, but nature and people affected by environmental issues.

-She talks much about how environmental issues aren’t just about the environment or nature, it’s about the people affected by them too.
+She talks much about how environmental issues aren’t just about the environment or nature, they effect people too.
 Her ongoing nonprofit Roots and Shoots programs that bring education and eco friendly enterprise to people in need around the world is proof that she practices what she preaches.
 She is a diminutive woman whose accomplishments are larger than life.

 This documentary combines Dr. Goodall’s personal evolution to become the iconic activist environmentalist she is today, and follows her on her tireless travels to help people by bringing hope and practical solutions into their lives.
 Need some hope for your journey, any journey, watch this and let your heart be refreshed.